mavlink/qgc-user-guide/en/FlyView/FlyView.md

 ### Display Video {#video_switcher}

 When video streaming is enabled, *QGroundControl* will display the video stream for the currently selected vehicle in the "video switcher window" at the bottom left of the map.
-You can press the switcher anywhere to toggle *Video* and *Map* to foreground (below the video is shown in the foreground).
+You can press the switcher anywhere to toggle *Video* and *Map* to foreground (in the image below, the video is shown in the foreground).

 ![Video Stream Record](../../assets/fly/video_record.jpg)